molgenis/molgenis-tools-commander/README.md

 [![Quality Status](https://sonarcloud.io/api/project_badges/measure?project=org.molgenis%3Acommander&metric=alert_status)](https://sonarcloud.io/dashboard?id=org.molgenis%3Acommander)

-# Molgenis Commander [BETA]
+# MOLGENIS Commander [BETA]

-Molgenis Commander makes managing your Molgenis application a breeze!
+MOLGENIS Commander makes managing your [MOLGENIS application](https://github.com/molgenis/molgenis) a breeze!
 It offers a rich set of commands for oft-repeated actions like importing datasets and managing groups and users.
-Besides catering to the data oriented user it also aims to provide an extensive toolkit for developers working on Molgenis.
+Besides catering to the data oriented user it also aims to provide an extensive toolkit for developers working on MOLGENIS.

 ### Teaser